prasannajeet/RetroLiveDagger2/README.md

 ## Motivation
 The motivation behind the project was the lack of a concrete example of using Retrofit2+Dagger2+LiveData without any RxJava in order to achieve an MVVM pattern.
 This is a very simple straight-forward example involving 2 difference webservice calls. **The work on Clean Architure is in progress.
 Feel free to fork and contribute to make this project better**

-## Build status
-Build status of continus integration i.e. travis, appveyor etc. Ex. -

 ## Code style
-If you're using any code style like xo, standard etc. That will help others while contributing to your project.
-Ex. -

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)